CarlaBuongiorno/Connecting-Mums/README.md

 ### Features to implement in the future

 - Play button to listening relaxing music while completing the gratitude journal
-- Send confirmation e-mail when user confirm participation with link to event
+- Send confirmation e-mail when user confirms participation to an event with link to event
 - Add image to an event when creating an event
+- Build edit/delete for journal gratitude entries
+- Format date in journal gratitude entries
+- Scroll to top button

 ## Technologies Used